tableau/TabPy/docs/server-config.md

 as explained in Python documentation at
 [Logging Configuration page](https://docs.python.org/3.6/library/logging.config.html).

-Default config proveded with TabPy is [`tabpy-server/tabpy_server/common/default.conf`](tabpy-server/tabpy_server/common/default.conf) and has configuration for console and file loggers.
+Default config provided with TabPy is [`tabpy-server/tabpy_server/common/default.conf`](tabpy-server/tabpy_server/common/default.conf) and has configuration for console and file loggers.
 With changing the config user can modify log level, format of the logges messages and add or remove